Floating Point Issues and DTWAIN

 For floating point parameters DTWAIN relies on the DTWAIN_FLOAT, or 64-bit IEEE floating point type (this is equivalent to a double in C or C++).
 Most languages support this type, however for some languages (examples are XBase++ from Alaska Software, or a scripting language such as Macro Scheduler), this type is minimally supported and/or the programmer will have difficulty getting the language to support this type.
 This issue is evident if a log of the DTWAIN function is inspected, and instead of the floating point value being passed to the function, a garbage or totally wrong floating point number is passed to the DTWAIN function.

-All of these functions substitute the DTWAIN_FLOAT parameter with an LPCTSTR parameter.
-Since almost every (if not every) computer language that is available on the Windows platform handles strings with no issues, it is recommended to use the functions above to set certain capability values.
+All of these functions substitute the DTWAIN_FLOAT parameter with an LPCTSTR or LPTSTR parameter.
+Since almost every (if not every) computer language that is available on the Windows platform handles strings with no issues, it is recommended to use the functions above to set or get floating point values.
+The strings must represent a valid, floating point value that is C-compatible.
+For example: "11.0" "0.234" "234" "1.0e10" are valid floating point strings.
+The last one, "1.0e10" uses scientific notation.

-Here is a small 'C' example of using these functions (note that this example never needs to be done using 'C', since 'C' handles DTWAIN_FLOAT values with no issues.
+Here is a small 'C' example of using the array transformation functions (note that this example never needs to be done using 'C', since 'C' handles DTWAIN_FLOAT values with no issues.
 The example is only for illustrative purposes):

 #include "dtwain.h" #include <stdio.h>

-void Test() { LONG TwainSource; TwainSource = DTWAIN_SelectSource( ); if ( TwainSource ) { LONG i, Whole, Frac, numValues; double dVal; DTWAIN_ARRAY floatArray, fixedPtArray;
+void Test() { DTWAIN_SOURCE TwainSource; TwainSource = DTWAIN_SelectSource( ); if ( TwainSource ) { LONG i, Whole, Frac, numValues; double dVal; DTWAIN_ARRAY floatArray, strArray;

-/* get the resolution values that are used by the Source */ DTWAIN_EnumResolutionValues( TwainSource, &floatArray, TRUE ); numValues = DTWAIN_ArrayGetCount( floatArray );
+/* get the resolution values that are used by the Source */ /* These values are stored as DTWAIN_FLOAT DTWAIN_EnumResolutionValues( TwainSource, &floatArray, TRUE );

 |